shaoxian423/Cloud-Service-Alternatives-Report/README.md

 ## Conclusion
 Azure, AWS, and GCP provide robust security and compliance services tailored to DevSecOps.
 Azure excels in unified integration and enterprise features, AWS offers scalability and flexibility across tools, and GCP prioritizes cost-effective analytics.
 For DevSecOps, choose Azure for seamless CI/CD integration, AWS for complex multi-tool setups, and GCP for lightweight, analytics-driven security.
 Organizations adopting multi-cloud strategies should leverage standards like OpenID Connect for identity and SIEM data portability.

+## Icons
+All icons are sourced from Draw.io